 ◘ Fig. A-9 The vegetation zones of the Earth (without edaphic or anthropogenic modifications) (from Schmithüsen Atlas 1976).

-Fig. A-10 Relationship between water potential and water content (pF curves) for three different soil types (sandy soil, silt (loess) soil and clay soil), with logarithmic ordinate (after Scheffer & Schacht-Schabel 1992).
+Fig. A-10 Relationship between water potential and water content (pF curves) for three different soil types (sandy soil, silt (loess) soil and clay soil), with logarithmic ordinate (after Scheffer & SchachtSchabel 1992).
 In sandy soils 2%, in silty soils approx. 10% and in clay soils 35-40% of the soil water is not available to plants.

 1.3.4 Water state of the cell

-First of all, one has to distinguish between alternately moist (poikilohydric) and intrinsically moist (homoiohydric) plants.
+First of all, one has to distinguish between plants able to change their water content (poikilohydric plants) and those maintaining a rather constant water balance (homoiohydric plants).

-Plasma is physiologically active only when it is highly hydrated, i.e. swollen or hydrated.
+Plasma, the cell content, is physiologically active only when it is highly hydrated, i.e. imbibed and hydrated.
 If cells dry out, then the plasma enters a latent life state (i.e., it exhibits no measurable signs of life) or it dies.
-The thermodynamics of swelling bodies teaches us that the swelling state depends on the relative activity of the water (a), where a = p/po, i.e. can be equated to the relative vapour tension.
+The thermodynamics of imbibition (swelling bodies) teaches us that the swelling state depends on the relative activity of the water (a), where a = p/po, i.e. equavalent to the relative vapour pressure.

 By definition, pure water has a hydrature of 100% (i.e. it is available to the plant without restriction).
 The hydrature corresponds to the humidity (also given in %).
 A certain water vapour pressure is established above salt solutions, which is lower than that above pure water, and the hydrature is correspondingly lower.

 Since the vital functions depend to a great extent on the swelling state of the protoplasm, it is important to know its hydrature (or activity of water).
-In the case of poikilohydric plants, in so far as these plants occur outside water, the hydrature depends entirely on the moisture of the surrounding air.
+In the case of poikilohydric plants, in so far as these plants occur outside water, the hydrature depends entirely on the moisture content of the surrounding air.
 The lower plants (bacteria, algae, fungi and lichens) belong to them.
-If they are in contact with water or if the surrounding air is saturated with vapour, the protoplasm of these species is almost maximally swollen and active.
+If they are in contact with water or if the surrounding air is saturated with water vapour, the protoplasm of these species is almost maximally swollen and active.
 In dry air, on the other hand, severe de-swelling occurs, and the plasma passes into the latent state without dying.
 The cells of these organisms have no or only very small vacuoles, and the volume changes of the cell contents are therefore small during desiccation and the plasma structure is not damaged.
-The lower limit of hydration (humidity) at which growth can still be detected is very high in most bacteria, usually from 98 to 94%; in the unicellular algae and molds it varies widely, and in only a few does it fall as low as 70%, a value corresponding to the absolute minimum of hydration for life.
+The lower limit of hydration (humidity) at which growth can still be detected is very high in most bacteria, usually from 98 to 94%; in the unicellular algae and molds it varies widely, and in only a few organisms does it fall as low as 70%, a value corresponding to the absolute minimum of hydration for life.

 The productivity of poikilohydric organisms is low, their share in the vegetation mass on land is small today.
 They have therefore received little attention up to now, although they are often much more widespread on the soil surface, namely also in the deserts, than is assumed.
 Before the conquest of the country by higher plants they might have been already widespread on periodically moistened surfaces, as today on periodically flooded clay surfaces in the deserts (Takyre).
 These are uninhabitable by higher plants because they offer no root space.
-However, since fossil remains of lower plants are preserved only exceptionally, they are found relatively rarely in the oldest rocks.
+However, fossil remains of lower plants are preserved only exceptionally, they are found relatively rarely in the older geological rock formations.